yarinnissan1994/shopping_cli_client/README.md

 ## ⚡ Features
 - User authentication
-- Deserialize KLA's XML files and verify the data from the file with the databaseddd
+- Deserialize KLA's XML files and verify the data from the file with the database
 - If the verification process passes without any issues, you can update the database with your new data
 - Generate reports and visualize progress